rhyst/directus-blog/README.md

 - `page` - The page number that was requested for this page
 - `totalPages` - The totalNumber of pages that the query produced

 All standard nunjucks filters and methods are available.

 In addition is the `md` filter which converts markdown to html (using showdown) and also allows you to use nunjucks within your content (which is acceptable for a personal blog but not for untrusted content).

+Also placing the text `[toc]` on its own line will generate a table of contents based on the header tags that follow it.
+If more than one `[toc]` is placed in the same document then they generate a table of contents up until the next `[toc]` or the end of the document.

 You can configure the nunjucks environment using the `config.nunjucks(nunjucksModules, nunjucksEnv, config)` callback.